jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

  jellyfin/jellyfin
 ```

-Or with docker-compose >1.28, add the `deploy` and `environment` parts to your Jellyfin service.
+Or with docker-compose >1.28, add the `deploy` and `environment` parts to your Jellyfin service:

 ```yaml
 services: